3270 Extended Data Stream

 ON macro is to inform VTAM that a

 full screen application is running.
-This causes VTAM to activate page
+This causes VTAM to activate

-protection so that asynchronous line mode messages cause the screen to
+protection so that asynchronous line mode messages cause the

 be cleared before display, and a screen refresh request (PA2 by

-default) will be simulated by VTAM so the application will know that
+default) will be simulated by VTAM so the application will know

 the screen must be completely repainted.
 When a full screen I/O is